 Courses & Credits

 59 credits from specific course areas.
-All science courses must be completed within 10 years of applying to Thomas Jefferson University.
-Courses must be completed with a grade of “C” or above to be eligible for transfer.
+All science courses must be completed within 10 years of enrolling at Thomas Jefferson University.
+Courses must be completed at a regional accredited institution with a grade of “C” or above to be eligible for transfer.
 A grade of “C-” or below will not be eligible for transfer.

 Acceptable elective courses are theory-based, not performance-based, coursework.
 For example, we will accept Introduction to Music but not Piano, and we will accept Introduction to Art but not Painting.
 We will not accept coursework that is remedial or review in nature, Physical Education or Technical courses.
 Coursework may include Arts, Humanities, Social Science, Foreign Languages, Science, Math, Business and History.